Matthew-BTC/ton-docs/docs/develop/smart-contracts/messages.md

            = CurrencyCollection;
 ```

-This scheme means that in addition to the TON value, message may carry the dictionary of additional _extra-currencies_.
-However, currently we may neglect it and just assume that the message value is serialized as "number of nanotons as variable integer" and "`0` - empty dictionary bit".
+This scheme means that in addition to the TON value, the message may carry the dictionary of additional _extra-currencies_.
+However, we may currently neglect it and assume that the message value is serialized as "number of nanotons as variable integer" and "`0` - empty dictionary bit".

-Indeed, in the elector code above we serialize coins' amounts via `.store_coins(grams)` but then just put a string of zeros with length equal to `1 + 4 + 4 + 64 + 32 + 1 + 1`.
+Indeed, in the elector code above, we serialize coins amounts via `.store_coins(grams)` but then just put a string of zeros with the length equal to `1 + 4 + 4 + 64 + 32 + 1 + 1`.
 What is it?
-* First bit stands for empty extra-currencies dictionary.
+* The first bit stands for empty extra-currencies dictionary.
 * Then we have two 4-bit long fields.
 They encode 0 as `VarUInteger 16`.
 In fact, since `ihr_fee` and `fwd_fee` will be overwritten, we may as well put there zeroes.
 * Then we put zero to `created_lt` and `created_at` fields.
-Those fields will be overwritten as well; however, in contrast to fees, these fields have a fixed length and are thus encoded as 64- and 32-bit long strings.
+Those fields will also be overwritten; however, in contrast to fees, these fields have a fixed length and are thus encoded as 64- and 32-bit long strings.
-* _(we had alredy serialized the message header and passed to init/body at that moment)_
+* _(we had already serialized the message header and passed it to init/body at that moment)_
-* Next zero-bit means that there is no `init` field.
+* Next zero-bit means there is no `init` field.
-* The last zero-bit means that msg_body will be serialized in-place.
+* The last zero-bit means that msg_body will be serialized in place.
-* After that, message body (with arbitrary layout) is encoded.
+* After that, the message body (with arbitrary layout) is encoded.

-That way, instead of individual serialization of 14 parameters, we execute 4 serialization primitives.
+Instead of individual serialization of 14 parameters, we execute 4 serialization primitives.

 ## Full scheme
-Full scheme of message layout and the layout of all constituting fields (as well as scheme of ALL objects in TON) are presented in [block.tlb](https://github.com/ton-blockchain/ton/blob/master/crypto/block/block.tlb).
+The full scheme of message layout and the layout of all constituting fields (as well as the scheme of ALL objects in TON) are presented in [block.tlb](https://github.com/ton-blockchain/ton/blob/master/crypto/block/block.tlb).

 ## Message size

 :::info cell size
 Note that any [Cell](/learn/overviews/cells) may contain up to `1023` bits.
-If you need to store more data, you should split it into chunks and store in reference cells.
+If you need to store more data, you should split it into chunks and store it in reference cells.
 :::

 If, for instance, your message body size is 900 bits long, you can not store it in the same cell as the message header.
 Indeed, in addition to message header fields, the total size of the cell will be more than 1023 bits, and during serialization there will be `cell overflow` exception.
-In this case, instead of `0` that stands for "inplace message body flag (Either)" there should be `1` and the message body should be stored in the reference cell.
+In this case, instead of `0` which stands for "inplace message body flag (Either)," there should be `1`, and the message body should be stored in the reference cell.

-Those things should be handled carefully due to the fact that some fields have variable sizes.
+Those things should be handled carefully because some fields have variable sizes.

 For instance, `MsgAddress` may be represented by four constructors: `addr_none`, `addr_std`, `addr_extern`, `addr_var` with length from 2 bits ( for `addr_none`) to 586 bits (for `addr_var` in the largest form).
-The same stands for nanotons' amounts which is serialized as `VarUInteger 16`.
-That means, 4 bits indicating the byte length of the integer and then indicated earlier bytes for integer itself.
-That way, 0 nanotons will be serialized as `0b0000` (4 bits which encode a zero-length byte string and then zero bytes), while 100.000.000 TON (or 100000000000000000 nanotons) will be serialized as `0b10000000000101100011010001010111100001011101100010100000000000000000` (`0b1000` stands for 8 bytes and then 8 bytes themselves).
+The same stands for nanotons' amounts, which are serialized as `VarUInteger 16`.
+That means 4 bits indicating the byte length of the integer and then indicating earlier bytes for the integer itself.
+That way, 0 nanotons will be serialized as `0b0000` (4 bits that encode a zero-length byte string and then zero bytes), while 100.000.000 TON (or 100000000000000000 nanotons) will be serialized as `0b10000000000101100011010001010111100001011101100010100000000000000000` (`0b1000` stands for 8 bytes and then 8 bytes themselves).

 ## Message modes

-As you might've noticed, we send messages with `send_raw_message` which, apart from consuming the message itself, also accepts the mode.
+As you might've noticed, we send messages with `send_raw_message`, which, apart from consuming the message itself, also accepts the mode.
 To figure out the mode that best suits your needs, take a look at the following table:

 | Mode | Description |
 |:-|:-|